Caldarie/flutter_tflite_audio/README.md

 2. **(Advanced)** Also supports models with decoded wave inputs.
 If you want to code your own model, use the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio) as a guide.
 This model uses decodedwav, which uses two inputs. **float32[recording_length, 1]** for raw audio data and **int32[1]** as the sample rate

-The plugin can do the following tasks:
+## What this plugin can do:

-1. Change input type of the model
+1. Switch between decodedwav and rawAudio inputs.
 2. Run a stream and collect inference results over time
-3. Can loop inferences once or multiple times, which can be specified in the parameters
+3. Loop inferences multiples at the user's specification.
-4. Can manually close the inference and/or recording at the end user's discretion.
+4. Manually/forcibly close the inference stream/recording.

 If there are any problems with the plugin, please do not hesistate to create an issue or request features on github.